Chayapathi077/Cryptalic/README.md

 Now you can commit this file and push your project to GitHub.
 It will have a great starting point for anyone who visits your repository

+    ## 📄 License
+© 2026 Cryptalic.
+All rights reserved.